SEACrowd/seacrowd.github.io/_includes/welcome.md

 The follow-up to the highly successful *SEACrowd* is here!
 We are now opening another open-source crowdsourcing initiative, **SEA-VL**, for developing high-quality open-source SEA-specific vision-language datasets and building vision-language models for SEA languages!

 SEA-VL is a big initiative which is why we have decided to split it into two phases.
-In the **Phase One** of SEA-VL, the task is to submit **self-taken culturally-relevant images**, plus descriptions about the shared image.
+In the **Phase 1** of SEA-VL, the task is to submit and review **self-taken culturally-relevant images**, plus descriptions about the shared image.
 This will be cleaned and compiled into a comprehensive open-access SEA-relevant image dataset.
-This dataset will be incorporated as the core component of the **Phase Two** where we will build instruction-tuning VL datasets and build a SEA-specific vision language model (VLM) using the constructed dataset.
+This dataset will be incorporated as the core component of the **Phase 2** where we will build instruction-tuning VL datasets and build a SEA-specific vision language model (VLM) using the constructed dataset.

 <blockquote>
     <h3 align="center"> 🚨 Call for contributors! 🚨</h3>
     You can also participate in this initiative and become a co-author of SEA-VL!
-For more detail check our <a href="https://seacrowd.github.io/seavl-launch/">SEA-VL blog post</a>!
+Checkout the detail on our<a href="https://seacrowd.github.io/seavl-launch/">SEA-VL blog post</a>!
 </blockquote>